What is the status of my application?

 Our unique curriculum does not allow the transfer of students to our curriculum where the basic curriculum is completed during the first year of medicine and the initial clinical rotations are completed in the second year of the curriculum.
 A third year of required scholarly work in clinical or basic science research and/or in an approved dual degree program is required.
 This is followed by a fourth year of required advanced clinical work.
 As a result equivalency with a more traditional curriculum is not possible.

 Therefore DukeMed does not consider transfer into its curriculum and only in situations where the spouse of a currently enrolled student or spouse of a DukeMed faculty are involved AND only if there is space in our class.

 How and when do interviews take place?

-Duke interviews are held on every Mondays and Thursdays from mid-September to mid-February each year.
+Duke interviews are held on every Mondays and Thursdays from mid-September through-January each year.
 Duke Office of Admissions will contact you if you have been selected for an interview.

 How can I send updates to my application?

 Once the supplemental application is received we will accept updates such as publications, honor/awards, any legal updates.